+When a sanction has been imposed for conduct that is a Level I or II, a verbal or written warning, or probation, the decision of the hearing officer or hearing panel is final.
 When a sanction has been imposed for conduct that is a Level III, IV, or zero tolerance violation of TALH or Lamar University Code of Student Conduct, an appeal may be considered if it is based upon one or more of the following conditions.